Thinking one wrong tenant notice won’t matter? Think again.

-After more than 15 years managing rentals across Oklahoma City, Edmond, Yukon, Del City, Midwest City, and other nearby areas, I’ve seen too many landlords lose time, rent, and even court cases simply because they didn’t follow the right notice rules.
-Under the Oklahoma Residential Landlord and Tenant Act (ORLTA), the number of days’ notice you give, whether it’s 30, 15, 5, or as little as 24 hours, depends entirely on your lease type and the reason for ending it.
+After managing rentals for over 15 years across Oklahoma City, Edmond, Yukon, Del City, and Midwest City, I’ve seen too many landlords lose thousands simply because they didn’t follow the correct Oklahoma tenant notice laws.
+Under the Oklahoma Residential Landlord and Tenant Act (ORLTA), the number of days’ notice: 30, 15, 5, or even 24 hours, depends entirely on your lease type and the reason for ending it.

 Maximize Your Rental Income with Hassle-Free Property Management